CCB-SB/plsdb/README.md

 source activate plsdb
 ```

-#### checkM conda environment
-A separate environment is needed for checkM as it requires Python 2.
-The environment is automatically created by the pipeline-snakemake file from `checkm.yaml` for the rule running checkM.

 ### R packages
 Only the R-packages imported in `create_plots.R` are quired.
 Use `install.packages()` to install missing packages.

-### Other software
+### Other tools
-Tools/data installed by the pipeline:
+Other tools installed by the pipeline:
 - Binaries of [edirect/eutils](https://www.ncbi.nlm.nih.gov/books/NBK179288/)
 - Binaries of [Mash](https://github.com/marbl/Mash)
 - Binaries of [BLAST+](ftp://ftp.ncbi.nlm.nih.gov/blast/executables/blast+)

-### Databases
+### Datasets
 The pipeline will automatically update the following databases/datasets:
 - pMLST data is downloaded from [PubMLST](https://pubmlst.org/plasmid/)
 - ABRicate data is updated using the built-in function

-- checkM data is downloaded from [XX](XX)
+**IMPORTANT**: The rMLST sequences from PubMLST are **NOT** downloaded by the pipeline as the access to the sequences requires a login.
+The pipeline expects a single FASTA file with all sequences (its path should be set in the config file `pipeline.json`, see `rmlst/fas`).

-### API key for parsing location data
+### API key for location queries
-To map locations of associated BioSamples the [OpenCageData](https://opencagedata.com/) API is used which requires an API key (you can register for a free trial account).
+To map location names to coordinates the [OpenCageData](https://opencagedata.com/) API is used which requires an API key (you can register for a free trial account).
-The key should be stored in a local file specified in the pipeline config (`pipeline.json`, see `api_keys`).
+The key should be stored in a local file specified in the pipeline config (`pipeline.json`, see `data/api_keys`).
 Also, a file with some of the already retrieved locations is included (`locs.tsv`) and will be updated with newly retrieved locations if you run the pipeline.

 ## Pipeline